Microsoft Time Tracking

 • Display reports in visual dashboards;

-• Share reports and dashboards with users in and outside your organisation;
+• Share reports and dashboards with users in and outside your organization;

 • Upload data automatically from multiple sources;